Lovely-Professional-University-CSE/major-project-ca-1-roman-urdu-dataset/README.md

 ### Step 5: Cleaning or data Preprocessing

-Lets apply some cleaning on text, in code below we have only allowed English character no special characters are allowed and all text are converted to lower case and stopwords of roman urdu are deleted.
+Lets apply some cleaning on text, we have only allowed English character no special characters are allowed and all text are converted to lower case and stopwords of roman urdu are deleted.

 ### Step 6: Convert feature into vectorize form using TfidfVectorizer